parryDeveloper/parryDeveloper/README.md

 - 👋 Hi, I’m @parryDeveloper
 - 👀 I’m interested in web developemnt(frontend and backend)
-- 🌱 I’m currently doing bachelor of IT
+- 🌱 I’m currently finished my bachelor of IT major in software developement

 <!---